 After a 12 year hiatus from its first publication, The Injuries Board has now released an updated version of its Book of Quantum (embedded below) which provides estimates of what the average compensation claim awards for different bodily injury types in Ireland.

-It is subtitled‘General Guidelines as to the amounts that may be awarded or assessed in personal injury claims’ and this new edition is far more comprehensive than the previous edition.
+The Injuries Board Book of Quantum is subtitled‘General Guidelines as to the amounts that may be awarded or assessed in personal injury claims’ and this new edition is far more comprehensive than the previous edition.

 The dataset on which it is based is larger and drawn from more sources.
 Over 51,000 personal injury cases were examined over 2013 and 2014 in order to assess average awards mapped to each injury type.
 These cases include road traffic accidents (RTA’s) and workplace accident claims amongst others.